Meet the Garfield Clean Energy Collaborative Partners

 About Garfield Clean Energy Collaborative

-The formation of the Collaborative is one of the many results of a Department of Local Affairs grant originally awarded to a partnership of governments in Garfield County in 2008.
+The formation of the Collaborative is one of many results of a Colorado Department of Local Affairs grant originally awarded to a partnership of governments in Garfield County in 2008.
 The grant was overseen from 2009 through 2011 by the Garfield Clean Energy Advisory Board, which reported to the Garfield Board of County Commissioners.

-Members of Garfield Clean Energy Collaborative are Parachute, Rifle, Silt, New Castle, Glenwood Springs, Carbondale, Garfield County, Colorado Mountain College, and the Roaring Fork Transportation Authority.
+Members of Garfield Clean Energy Collaborative are the town governments of Parachute, Rifle, Silt, New Castle, Glenwood Springs, Carbondale, along with Garfield County, Colorado Mountain College, and the Roaring Fork Transportation Authority.
 (The Garfield County Public Library District was a member from 2012 to 2015.)